LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-four/README.md

 4. To set up a new alert, we have to configure the () that triggers the alert.
 Condition.
 We must define what occurence or metric threshold will serve as a conditional trigger for our alert.
 5. When we collect metrics from inside a system, this is known as () monitoring.
 White-Box.
 A white-box monitoring system is one that collects metrics internally, from within the system being monitored.

+---

+## Troubleshooting and Debugging

+### What to Do When You Can't Be Physically There

+If something went wrong, but you don't know exactly what.You could deploy new VMs with the **previous version** of the system, this would help us get back to a healthy state as quickly as possible.
+On top of this, you want to understand the problem and how to fix it.
+To do that, you can create a **snapshot of the disk image** for one of the failing VMs.
+And then mount that disk image on a healthy machine.
+That way you can analyze the contents of the image and figure out what's causing the failures.

+it's not always easy to know which piece of the system is causing a failure.
+Especially if the system is complex with many different services interacting with each other.
+If you're trying to figure out what's causing your complex servers to respond with a ton of 500s.
+You need to look at different pieces individually until you find the culprit.

+* Does the problem happen if you run the service and a test VM?
+* Without any load balancers or caching servers in between?
+* Does it happen if you run the service locally on your workstation?

+The more you can isolate the faulty behavior, the easier it is to fix it.

+Setting up a **testing environment** might take time and effort.
+So it's a good idea to do this in advance before any problem actually happens.
+That way you don't need to do it under pressure when your users are complaining that the system's down.

+When you run your service in the cloud, you need to learn where to find the **logs**.
+That the provider keeps and what info is available in which logs.
+Some cloud providers offer centralized log solutions to collect all your logs in one place.
+You can have all your notes, send info, warning and error messages to the log collection point.
+Then, when you're trying to debug a problem, you can easily see everything that was going on when the error occurred.

+Q: Which of the following is a valid method of troubleshooting a cloud service?
+(Select all that apply)

+* Run a test VM in a test environment.
+Testing through software is always our best bet in the cloud.
+* Call the service provider.
+Part of the beauty of running services in the Cloud is that you aren't responsible for everything!
+Most Cloud providers are happy to provide various levels of support.

+### Identifying Where the Failure Is Coming From

+**Containers** are packaged applications that are shipped together with their libraries and dependencies.
+Each application is executed in a separate container, completely independent of any other applications running on the same machine.
+Now, one of the neat characteristics of containerized applications is that you can deploy the same container to your local workstation to a server running on-premise or to cloud infrastructure provided by different vendors.
+This can be really helpful when trying to understand if the failure is in the code or the infrastructure.
+You simply deploy the container somewhere else and check if it behaves the same way.
+When using containers, the typical architecture is to have a lot of small containers that take care of different parts of the service.
+This means that the overall system can get really complex and when something breaks, it can be hard to identify where the problem is coming from.
+The key to solving problems in the container world is to make sure you have good logs coming in from all of the parts of the system.
+And, that you can bring up test instances of each of the applications to try things out when necessary.

+Q: When troubleshooting, what is it called when an error or failure occurs, and the service is downgraded to a previous working version?
+Rollback.
+Rollback  is the process of restoring a database or program to a previously defined state, usually to recover from an error.

+---

 ## Credit